 What is a good acquisition strategy for finding freelance clients?

 - A landing page to capture your prospects’ contact information in exchange for a resource you send them: a digital book, a checklist, a training video etc.

 - A landing page to present your paid offers, correlated to the resource you sent them previously.

 - Drive traffic (visitors) to step 1 to convert them into leads.

 - Warm up your leads after step 1 to convert them into customers.

-To attract traffic, you can create content and optimize it for search engines and social networks, or you can advertise online.
+To attract traffic, you can create content and optimize it for search engines and social media, or you can advertise online.

-To warm up your prospects, you can use an autoresponder to do e-mail marketing for example.
+To warm up your prospects, you can use an autoresponder for e-mail marketing, for example.

 In short, create a lead acquisition system to get freelance clients.

 5 – Be omnipresent in your prospects’ minds